Aries Gold Cloth

 Classic Manga: You Think He'd Notice Someone Killed His Mentor

 This is the form the Aries Gold Cloth takes during the original Saint Seiya series' manga.
 Mu earned the Cloth in Jamir, and it was first seen when Mu came to help Dohko fight Deathmask.
 Like most Gold Cloths done by Kurumada, the Aries Gold Cloth has a large amount of detail and texture to it, with engravings, rather than painted on details.
 The body is mostly a solid piece going from the neck to groin, with shoulder pad attachments, and a front plate added on.
 The head of the Aries attached to the back of the body, giving the front the distinctive horns that protect the sides of the neck.
 The gauntlets cover from the top of the fingers all the way up to the majority of the arm.
 The leggings cover everything from the foot up to the bottom half of the thighs; the shoes in the leggings appear to be high heels.
 The helmet provides full head protection, with wing like protrusions to the sides, a sharp section sticking up from the middle, and a pattern on the front of it.
-The Cloth was last seen in Hades, not among the five Gold Cloths send to Elyseum by Poseidon.
+The Cloth was last seen in Hell, not among the five Gold Cloths send to Elyseum by Poseidon.

 Classic Anime: Bruce Wayne, and His Young Ward Dick Grayson...